zkutasi/homelab/k8s/infrastructure/README.md

 ### Minio

-For S3 storage, this is what I have chosen as I work with this one.
+For S3 object storage, this is what I have chosen as I work with this one.
 Though I need to learn a lot about it.